alces-software/flight-appliance-docs/docs/source/openlava/openlava.rst

 The above command uses the following options in order to create an interactive job, with shell mode support:

+``-Is``
+  Submits an interactive job and creates a psuedo-terminal when the job starts

+``bash``
-    ``-Is``     Submits a batch interactive job and creates a psuedo-terminal when the job starts ``bash``    Choose the shell type to use when creating the interactive job
+  Choose the shell type to use when creating the interactive job

 .. code:: bash